-Carbohydrates are the body's preferred source of energy, so when you switch to a low-carb diet, you may start to feel a little sluggish throughout the day.
+Carbohydrates are the body's preferred source of energy, so when you switch to a low-carb diet, you may start to feel a bit sluggish throughout the day.
 Weakness and fatigue, sometimes referred to as ketogenic flu, are common side effects of a low-carb diet.
-This is because people are not getting enough fat in their diets.
-When you're on the ketogenic diet, the majority of your energy comes from calories from fat in the form of stored body fat, as well as from the dietary fats you eat.

-It is possible that some people associate the word “diet” with “low fat”.
+This is because people don't get enough fat in their diets.
+On the ketogenic diet, the majority of your energy comes from calories from fat, both from stored body fat and dietary fats.
+Some people associate the word “diet” with “low fat”.

-When you avoid fats, even healthy fats in the ketogenic diet, your body lacks its main source of energy.
+When you avoid fats, even healthy fats on the ketogenic diet, your body lacks its main source of energy.
 Without enough fuel in the form of fats, people may feel exhausted or fatigued on the ketogenic diet.
 Additionally, consuming too much protein on a low-carb diet can prevent you from entering ketosis.
 The main mechanism behind low-carb diets is reducing insulin levels.
 When you're in a state of ketosis, your body needs to quickly adapt to a different way of getting energy, leading to temporary keto fatigue.